Badrmoh/kafka-prod-cons-demo/README.md

 docker-compose -f docker-compose-prebuilt.yaml build docker-compose -f docker-compose-prebuilt.yaml up
 ```

+Access the application on http://localhost:5000
 ### Kubernetes
 Under `Manifests` directory, each service has its own manifests that are statically configured.
 To use the manifests:
 ```
-kubectl apply -f manifests/namespace.yaml kubectl apply -f manifests/ --recursive
+kubectl apply -f manifests/namespace.yaml kubectl apply -f manifests/ --recursive kubectl port-forward svc/kafka-prod-service -n kafka-demo 5000:5000
 ```

+Access the application on http://localhost:5000
 ### Helm
 Not Started
 ### ArgoCD